Listening: 3 Reasons to Take Notes

 3 Reasons to Take Notes

-1. People who take notes become better listeners.
+- People who take notes become better listeners.

 They move from being passive listeners to active listeners for several reasons.
 First of all, their bodies have to actively engage and lean forward to write in their notebook.
 This physical activity results in excellent non-verbal communication as well.
 When the speaker sees they are listening and actively taking notes, it leaves a very favorable impression.
 Also, being an active listener also helps the student stay focused.
 For example, they stay intent on figuring out the main ideas and writing them down.
 This prevents day-dreaming.
-Also, taking notes prevents drowsiness because the eyes and hands must stay active.
+Also, taking notes prevents drowsiness because the eyes and hands must stay active. - Note-takers learn better organizational skills.

 It is clear that note-taking is a skill.
 Instead of being passive listeners, people who take notes will learn to organize the information in their own mind.
 They will listen for the main idea, supporting ideas and be able to sift the important details away from the non-essential.
-Note-taking helps with essay organization as well because the student will see the information well-organized on the page and be able to mindmap.
+Note-taking helps with essay organization as well because the student will see the information well-organized on the page and be able to mindmap. - People who write notes by hand also have an easier time recalling information.

 According to researchers from Princeton and University of California, writing notes is much more effective than typing.
 Taking handwritten notes forces the listener to use critical thinking because they cannot write everything that is spoken.
 Instead, they need to actively listen and engage with the content to write down the important details.
 People who can type tend to type everything spoken without actively engaging with the content.